Careers360 Logo

 Why is immune system essential for our health?

-The absence or poor immune system can leave an individual’s body unprotected against the harmful substances which enter inside or affects from outside onto our system.
+The absence of or a poor immune system can leave an individual’s body unprotected against the harmful substances that enter inside or affect our system.

 What precautions will you take to justify “prevention is better than cure”.

-7. Pollution should be reduced in order to have a clean environment.
+6. Pollution should be reduced to have a clean environment.

 Why do some children fall ill more frequently than others living in the same locality?